IgniteUI/help-topics/topics/01_General-and-Getting-Started/17_Using_Ignite_UI_Npm_Packages.md

 npm install ignite-ui-full
 ```

-Have in mind that npm has some registry limitations so that when you are using a private registry and if you haven`t created a local .npmrc file, you will need to change the registries if you want to install a package from npmjs.com.
-This shouldn`t frighten you as this is done by a single command and you don`t need any additional configurations.
+Have in mind that npm has some registry limitations so that when you are using a private registry and if you haven't created a local .npmrc file, you will need to change the registries if you want to install a package from npmjs.com.
+This shouldn't frighten you as this is done by a single command and you don't need any additional configurations.
 You just need to use the following line:

 ```bash
 npm config set registry https://registry.npmjs.org/
 ```

-You can use the very same command to go back to the private feed if you want to and, as we pointed out above, you don`t need to worry about changing the registries if you have created a .npmrc file locally.
+You can use the very same command to go back to the private feed if you want to and, as we pointed out above, you don't need to worry about changing the registries if you have created a .npmrc file locally.

 So, if you've already adopted npm and you have an Ignite UI license, don't hesitate setting up the Infragistics private feed and boost your productivity, using the full potential of Ignite UI.